Skip to content

 - Time: {{ date | to_datetime }}

-The template also supports the use of branching syntax to render different content according to conditions.
+Templates also support branch syntax to render different content based on conditions.

 {% if df_status == 'critical' %}